Today, January 9, 2025, was the National Funeral Service for the 39th President of the United States, Jimmy Carter.

 I've been thinking about the perspective that comes with living long enough to note a number of individuals who have held this office.

 I was born in 1955, so that means Eisenhower, Kennedy, Johnson, Nixon, Ford, Carter, Reagan, George H.W.
-Bush, Clinton, George W. Bush, Obama, Trump and now Biden.
+Bush, Clinton, George W. Bush, Obama, Trump, Biden and once again Trump.

 Viewing my life through that particular lens of history reveals more than the daily drama we often experience surrounding our American Presidents.